OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Western/Thorgash Bloodfang.md

 - **Important Missions**: Currently focused on quelling dissent within the clan and preparing for an impending large-scale assault on a neighboring settlement as a display of power and to secure more 'resources.'

 **Quotes**

+"The blood of our foes waters the plains, and in turn, Spatalos blesses our hunt."